Icon CheckLast updated: February 27, 2023

 What is a car insurance down payment?

-Usually, a car insurance down payment is just your first month’s premium (or more, if you decide to pay upfront).
-Insurers may require a larger amount down for customers without good credit.
+A car insurance down payment is usually a percentage of your total car insurance premium that gets calculated into your monthly cost.
+As opposed to a flat fee or surcharge, you will have to pay this amount as part of your monthly premium.
+Insurers may require a larger amount down payment for customers without good credit.

 Is car insurance cheaper if you pay upfront?